Seanny123/seanaubin.github.io/content/post/2017-01-09-Deep-Learning-is-almost-the-brain.md

   alt=""
   link=""
  >}}
-{{< section "end" >}}

 The only way I can see my philosophy can be proved wrong is if cognitive modelling advances without consulting biology.
 In which case I will abandon my pretences and join everyone in the realm of pure mathematics.
 Until then I’ll keep trying to build my ladder.

 ---

 This philosophical approach isn’t easy and I’m sure others have attempted this.
 I’m just not clear on why the other attempts failed.
-Is it a [lack of reproducible computational experiments due to various problems](https://medium.com/@seanaubin/the-surprising-things-i-learned-from-grad-school-8a0efd458ae0#.94hfg15yq)?
+Is it a [lack of reproducible computational experiments due to various problems]({{< ref "2016-11-17-The-Surprising-Things-I-Learned-from-Grad-School.md" >}})?
 Or was it just too difficult until now?
 I look forward to working to find out.

 *If you liked this article and want to read more of my brain science posts, consider* [*subscribing to my mailing list*](https://uwaterloo.us15.list-manage.com/subscribe?u=d5612fe997cc72aac70c4ffe9&id=76226838bc)*.*